Ireland’s business friendly environment positions it as one of Europe’s most accessible locations for establishing and registering a business.

 Employment permits and visas

-Generally, citizens of EU member states, Norway, Iceland, Switzerland and Liechtenstein can relocate to Ireland to set up a business or accept employment without needing a visa or immigration permission.
-Thanks to the Common Travel Area arrangement between Ireland and the UK, the same goes for British citizens.
+Citizens of EU member states, as well as those from Norway, Iceland, Switzerland, and Liechtenstein, may relocate to Ireland to establish a business or take up employment without the need for a visa or additional immigration permissions.
+Under the Common Travel Area agreement, British citizens enjoy the same freedom of movement and access.

 Anyone else who wishes to live, work or invest in Ireland will require permission to do so.